catalyst/moodle-block_dedication/README.md

 # MOODLE 4.X updates
 Maintenance for this plugin has been taken over by Catalyst IT thanks to funding from the University of Canterbury.

-Please note - this is Work in Progress code under development - use at your own risk, see some of the open issues in the tracker for known issues.
+## This is Work in Progress code under development - use at your own risk, see some of the open issues in the tracker for known issues.

 NOTE: This new version of the block differs from the original version in some significant ways:
 1) To unify global reporting across all courses, many settings previously set within the block are now "site-level" settings, instead of being able to customise at the course level within the block settings.